apsinghAnalytics/FinRAGify_App/README.md

 ```

 ### Method 2: Docker Containerization

+**Note:** Using a dockerized container to deploy this app requires about 200 MB more in terms of RAM

 1. Copy the `Dockerfile` and `.env` file to the same folder on your local machine.